anthonybrown/js-structure/README.md

 The design was done in the browser so I will have to redo the css later to modernize it so to speak.

+### todos
+1. Fix responsive media query for iphone 5S.
+2. Finish the tutorial.
+3. Integrate with Blog.
+4. Tweak Navigation Styles (although this isn't about styling, I can't have my work looking sloppy.)